-

 - on recognising a person as missing or dead.

-Both procedures generally have similar procedural steps, such as applying to the court, providing all necessary documents, and obtaining the court decision.
+Both procedures generally follow similar procedural steps, including applying to the court, providing all necessary documents, and obtaining the court’s decision.
 However, the main difference between the two procedures is that the list of necessary documents is narrower in the non-forcible enforcement procedure.

 Upon receiving the financial order, the applicant has three years from when it comes into force to apply to a Ukrainian court.
 However, this term does not apply to periodical payments, which may be enforced and collected during the whole sanction period, such as alimony payments.

-The petition for recognition and forcible enforcement of the foreign financial order if the international treaty does not stipulate a list of documents that must be attached to the application, or in the absence of such treaty under the CPCU 2004 should be accompanied by the following documents:
+The petition for recognition and forcible enforcement of the foreign financial order if the international treaty does not stipulate a list of documents that must be attached to the application, or in the absence of such a treaty under the CPCU 2004, should be accompanied by the following documents:

 - A copy of the certified decision of a foreign court.